-IGPA’s work is organised around our three research centres:
+IGPA’s work is organised around our research centres:

 - Centre for Deliberative Democracy and Global Governance

-- National Centre for Social and Economic Modeling (including social wellbeing and equity, policy modelling and evaluation)
+- National Centre for Social and Economic Modelling

-The Institute hosts the largest concentration of internationally recognized governance scholars in Australia recruited from Universities in the World Top 100.
+In addition, the Institute is currently host to eight Australian Research Council funded projects and the largest concentration of internationally recognized governance scholars in Australia recruited from Universities in the World Top 100.
 This includes:

 |Professor Henrik Bang one of the leading theorists on the study of governance who joined us from the University of Copenhagen.|